-Any allegations should be reported to the head teacher regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within the school.
+Any allegations should be reported to the head teacher regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within the academy.

-If the allegation concerns the head teacher, then the Chair of Governors or the Chair of the Trust should be informed immediately.
+If the allegation concerns the Head of School, then the safeguarding Director (Sally Olford) must be informed immediately.